3rd Jul 2025

 Ultherapy

-Ultherapy is a cosmetic non-invasive treatment that works by lifting the brows and tightening loose skin on the neck and around the jawline.
-The primary advantage of Ultherapy is that it tightens the neck and jowl area of the face.
-This non-surgical option for jowl removal offers minor risk of infection and no downtime.
+Ultherapy treatment is a cosmetic non-invasive treatment that works by lifting the brows and tightening loose skin on the neck and around the jawline.
+The primary advantage of Ultherapy treatment is that it tightens the neck and jowl area of the face.
+This non-surgical option for jowl removal offers minor risk of infection and minimal downtime.
 We typically see results within two months after treatment.

 Ultherapy offers minimal side effects compared to other cosmetic surgery methods that deal with skin tightening and facial sculpting.
 It’s an entirely natural procedure, with rare risk of bruising or swelling.

-This non-invasive treatment uses ultrasound energy focused on the affected area to stimulate the production of new collagen and tighten up loose skin.
+This non-invasive treatment uses ultrasound energy focused on the affected area to stimulate the production of new collagen supplies and tighten up loose skin.
+Ultherapy treatment targets the deep layers of the skin, where collagen production increases to lift and tighten the jowls.
 Although results are not apparent until three months after treatment, this method effectively reduces jowls.
 You should be able to keep the results for up to 12 to 18 months before needing another Ultherapy procedure.
 This does depend on the elasticity of your skin.

 Ultherapy treatments cost from £3,000.
 To find out more click here.